- 12 May 2025

 Insecure Network Detection

-to obtain information about the network to which the device is connected.
-The device is considered to be connected to a secure network if it is connected via Ethernet or Cellular or any Wi-Fi network which uses the following encryption protocols:
+On Android, the SDK obtains information about the network to which the device is connected.
+The device is considered to be connected to a secure network if it is connected via Ethernet or Cellular, or any Wi-Fi network which uses the following encryption protocols:

 WPA2